Convergence of HX Preconditioner for Maxwell's Equations with Jump Coefficients (ii): The Main Results: Proofs

-In the rest of this paper, for a nodal finite element function $\phi_h$ we always use $\tilde{\phi}_h$ to denote its extension defined by Lemma 4.1.
+In the rest of this section, for a nodal finite element function $\phi_h$ we always use $\tilde{\phi}_h$ to denote its extension as defined by Lemma \ref{extension-new}.
 For convenience, such an extension is simply called a {\it stable} extension.

+For a subdomain $\Omega_k$, let ${\mathcal S}_k$ be the {\it upper intersection set} defined by (\ref{intersection}).
+In the analysis below, we will consider four cases simultaneously (where $\mu\geq 1$ denotes a given constant in the definition of the class $\mathbb{P}_M(\gamma)$):